eclipse-iceoryx/iceoryx/doc/design/listener.md

   - If the callback is detached from within the event-callback then `detachEvent` is non blocking.
 The event is detached right after the `detachEvent` call.
 - One can attach at most one callback to a specific event of a specific object.
   - Usually defined with an enum by the developer.
-One example is `SubscriberEvent::HAS_SAMPLE_RECEIVED`.
+One example is `SubscriberEvent::DATA_RECEIVED`.
   - Attaching a callback to an event where a callback has been already attached results in an error.
 - One can attach the same event to different objects at the same time.